r-wbr/template-repository/README.md

 🛠️tools
 Contains scripts for deployments or other tasks.

-## Documentation
+## Readme
-The documentation readme file should contain the following:
+The root readme file should contain the following:
 - A brief description of the project.
 - The actual status of the project.
 - Who maintains and how to contribute.